Vladymyrdev/credit-card-form/README.md

 VISA card number must be started with 4 and MASTERCARD must be started with 5.
 In the second layout credit card back facing been shown.
 There is be one inputs for typing CCV.
 CCV must be 3 digits length.
 Date must be MM/YYYY format.
 Users can switch between card faces by clicking on the input fields while keeping the current information.

+After you all fill in the fields on the credit card, then a GET request is sent to https://mocki.io/v1/a5ae8585-b42d-486b-a4ff-25ebfebbaddf is here to check if the card number exists or not.
+If it exists, a message is displayed "Payment is a success", if not, then the message "Payment failed" is displayed